Hannah Ferrier Quitting ‘Below Deck Mediterranean’ After This Season

-Below Deck Mediterranean, chief stewardess Hannah Ferrier has decided that this season of the hit reality show would most likely be her last.
-The blonde Australian discussed her decision as well as her future in an interview with ET on Monday.
+Below Deck Mediterranean chief stewardess Hannah Ferrier has decided that this season of the hit reality show would most likely be her last.
+The blond Australian discussed her decision as well as her future in an interview with ET on Monday.

 When asked how many more years viewers would see her on Below Deck Mediterranean, Hannah hesitated but then answered directly.